Valencian Community, Spain

 The ferry port is located 1.5km from the city center of Dénia.
 It is in the northeastern part of the city, close to most major attractions and visitor services.

 How to get to Dénia port

 From the city center of Dénia, follow the main city road, Carrer de Patricio Ferrándiz, which leads to the port, and follow the signs to the terminals.
-It takes 15-20 minutes to reach the terminal of Baleària on foot from the city center.
+It takes 15-20 minutes to walk to the terminal of Baleària from the city center.

 Alternatively, you can also catch La Panseta, a solar-powered boat that takes passengers to the ferry terminal for free.